Compare Australian credit cards side-by-side to find the right card for you.

 How can you find the right balance transfer credit card?

 - How good is the balance transfer offer?
-Most current balance transfer offers feature 0% interest during the promotional period, so you'll want to compare other key features: what the annual fee is, what the interest rate reverts to when the promotional period ends, and if there's a balance transfer fee charged.
+Most current balance transfer offers feature 0% interest during the promotional period, so you'll want to compare other key features: how long the promotional period lasts, what the interest rate reverts to when that period ends, what the annual fee is and if a balance transfer fee is charged.

 Compare Balance Transfer Credit Cards and repay your debt with 0% interest